Summer Show – Ashburn Gallery

 The first exhibition delivered to you from The Ashburn Gallery, we are very excited to be opening a gallery in such a stunning location, right on the edge of Dartmoor, with the Ashburn river flowing directly behind the gallery building.

 The artists that we will open with are Marie Mills, Victoria Allen, Jane Skingley, Stephanie Ho, Keith Stott, Sally Stafford and Angela Lemaire.
-The gallery will also have exclusive works on exhibition by internationally renowned glass artist – Richard Glass all this combined with a unique collection of jewellery by Pete Reeves, the exhibition shows real promise.
+The gallery will also have exclusive works on exhibition by internationally renowned glass artist – Richard Glass all this combined with a unique collection of jewelry by Pete Reeves, the exhibition shows real promise.

 The gallery has tried to work on the premise of not limiting the work on exhibition of that just from the South-West of the UK, indeed quite the opposite, the aim is to attract new and exciting work that many of the South-West audiences will not have seen before.